ajclinto/spy/README.md

 A terminal directory browser with vim keybindings.

+Spy was originally developed by Side Effects Software (www.sidefx.com).
+This public domain source was re-written from scratch but uses the same general interface as the original.

 ## Building

 Spy depends on the following low-level Linux libraries so to build you should have headers installed for these packages: